 - A bet-the-company arbitration concerning IP licensing for food services equipment, which resulted in a complete victory for the client.

-- Array Biopharma, Inc. in a state court action alleging that Astra-Zeneca breached a patent licensing agreement and underpaid royalties in relation to compounds for treatment of neurofibromatosis.
+- Array Biopharma, Inc. in a New York state court action asserting that AstraZeneca breached a licensing agreement and underpaid Array in connection with AstraZeneca’s sublicensing of intellectual property rights in compounds for treatment of neurofibromatosis.

 Copyright law is changing rapidly and dramatically, particularly in connection with the use of works on the internet and in emerging technologies like artificial intelligence.
 We stay on top of new developments in the field and apply that knowledge not only to all phases of copyright disputes and litigations, but also when advising and representing our clients in connection with the creation, acquisition, enforcement and licensing of copyrighted materials.
 Recent representations have included:

 - ZeniMax Media Inc. and its subsidiary Id Software in securing a $500 million jury verdict against Oculus VR Inc. and Facebook following a three-week trial.
 The case involved claims of copyright infringement, trademark infringement, trade secret misappropriation and theft of proprietary information (hardware and source code) by Oculus in order to develop its Rift virtual reality headset.

 - Youku Tudou Inc. in securing the dismissal on jurisdictional grounds, and affirmance of that dismissal on appeal, of copyright infringement claims based on works uploaded to Youku’s server.